-In order to decide whether an EHCP statutory assessment is required the panel need to consider whether the child or young person has long term, severe and complex SEN, whether they have responded to sustained, relevant and purposeful measures taken by the school and whether the child or young person's needs can be reasonably provided for within the resources normally available to mainstream schools and settings.
-The panel needs to have information from the parents/ carers, the young person and the school or other educational setting in order to make this judgement.
+To decide whether an EHCP statutory assessment is required, the panel need to consider whether the student has long term, severe and complex SEN, whether they have responded to sustained, relevant and purposeful measures taken by the school and whether the student's needs can be reasonably provided for within the resources normally available to mainstream schools and settings.
+The panel needs to have information from the parents/ carers, the student and the school or other educational setting to make this judgement.

-Where the decision is to proceed with an EHCP needs assessment, the SEN casework team will contact the parents/young person to check that the summary of their views is still up-todate and to agree the additional information required.
+Where the decision is to proceed with an EHCP needs assessment, the SEN casework team will contact the parents/student to check that the summary of their views is still up-to-date and to agree the additional information required.

-The information collected must include advice about the child or young person's education, health and care needs, desired outcomes and the special educational, health and care provision required to meet these needs and outcomes.
-Some of this information will however already be available and in the person-centred, outcomes led format required.
-It will therefore only be necessary to seek further advice where the child/young person's needs have changed or there are gaps in the information provided.
+The information collected must include advice about the student's education, health and care needs, desired outcomes and the special educational, health and care provision required to meet these needs and outcomes.
+Some of this information will however already be available and in the person-centred, outcomes-led format required.
+It will therefore only be necessary to seek further advice where the student's needs have changed or there are gaps in the information provided.
 Where the local authority requests such advice, it must normally be provided within six weeks of the request being made.

-Where pupils are identified as no longer needing to be on the SEND Register or SEND Support, there must be a discussion with parents/carers and the pupil in-order that any concerns can be aired and solutions provided.
-It is the School's aim that, as appropriate, the SENDCO will continue to provide information to staff via the Information Report and SENDCO Briefings regarding any on-going differentiation / enhanced quality first strategies recommended to support learning.
-The SENDCO will then continue to regularly monitor progress their progress.
+Where students are identified as no longer needing to be on the SEND Register or SEND Support, there must be a discussion with parents/carers and the student to ensure that any concerns can be aired and solutions provided.
+It is the school's aim that, as appropriate, the SENCO will continue to provide information to staff via the Information Report and SENCO Briefings regarding any on-going differentiation / enhanced quality first strategies recommended to support learning.
+The SENCO will then continue to regularly monitor progress their progress.